washingtonpost/arc-custom-embed/README.md

 Edit integration receives configuration in a form of a query string. (base64/encoded, tbd).
 Edit integration is expected to send handshake message and the configuration JSON on changes submit.
 If user discard changes, a cancel message should be send.
 Configuration JSON is a subject of validation, see below.

+Each integration should be supplied with a `k` query string argument.
+This key is suppose to be used as simple cookie value and returned back with any message in the `key` field.
+This helps Ellipsis to identify which integration responds.

 # Validation

 Custom Embed configuration has the following limitations: